R0maric/PlayPauseFirefox/README.md

 ## Usage
 Work in progress.
+Not yet published to Mozilla repo.

 ## Background
 Some verbose text goes here.

 ## Known Limitations
-None yet.
-But there will be.
+As of version 0.8 this extension is in Beta.
+Means: guaranteed to have incompatibilies with some major audio/video sites.

 ## License
 All source code in this project are licensed under the MIT license.